gregbayer/django-piston-extended-utils/README.md

 * rc_factory (rc) - just like the original with a few more options
 * error_type_factory (ec) - error types with related response code (all rc.BAD_REQUEST for now)
 * success_resp - generate json response with optional data and message (status_code = 200)
-* error_resp - generate json response with optional error type and message
+* error_resp - generate json response with optional error type and message. can specify response type or status_code.
 * reformat_form_validation_errors - flatten django form error values to allow them to be emitted properly
 * apply_json_emitter - apply emitter right away in the same way as would normally happen on return from piston handler (to json only for now)
+* clean_bool_input - converts string into boolean (only 'true' = True)

 # Supported Response Codes